hegoimanzano/ICASCM2025/04_analysis.md

 Numbers alone are not enough.
 Even if the energy appears stable, the system's structure might still become unphysical.
 For example, incorrect typing of the force field in the input file or a wrong assignment of the atoms might lead the system towards an unrealistic configuration, breaking the silicate chains and losing the layered structure, yet the thermodynamic properties may still appear to converge.
 Visualization allows us to **_see_** the atomic arrangement and detect problems and trends.

 Open the trajectory with **OVITO**.
 Drag and drop your trajectory file, or load your file from the menu bar.
-Visualise your simulation, play with the available visualisation options, export a snapshot of the trajectory, and check whether:
+Visualize your simulation, play with the available visualization options, export a snapshot of the trajectory, and check whether:

 - The pore remains open.
-- Water molecules did not break.
+- Water molecules have not broken.
 - The silicate chains and the layer structure are maintained.

 ---

 ### Analysis with TRAVIS

 [TRAVIS](https://www.travis-analyzer.de) (Trajectory Analyzer and Visualizer) is a free post-processing program for MD data.
 It can calculate the mean square displacement (MSD), density profiles, radial distribution functions, vibrational spectra, and many more.
 TRAVIS is a very powerful tool, but it does not have a very comprehensive documentation.
-For novice users it is practical because it is **verbose**, i.e., it will ask you questions step-by-step to perform your analysis.
+For novice users, it is practical because it is **verbose**, i.e., it will ask you questions step-by-step to perform your analysis.

 Download the binaries from the TRAVIS website for your OS (no special dependencies are required), and place the executable in your working directory (the same directory as the LAMMPS trajectory).
 You can run TRAVIS by typing in your terminal: